-In month of June, if parties and or attorneys not present, all cases will be continued unless ordered by the Court.
-Thereafter, if attorneys want matter continued, they should submit a proposed order or correspond with Judge via email or telephone.
+In the month of March, 2021, if parties and/or attorneys are not present, all cases will be continued unless ordered by the Court to be present.
+Beginning 4/1/21, if attorneys want a matter continued, they should submit a proposed order or correspond with the Judge via email or telephone or be present in person.
 All hearings on motions in excess of 15 minutes and all evidentiary hearings must be scheduled directly through Judge Cannady until further notice.

-10am docket - Guardianship only.
-No more than 5 cases set per day.
-When practical, hearings to be conducted by Zoom.
+10:00 a.m.
+Docket - Guardianships only.
+No more than 10 cases set per day.
+When practical, hearings to be conducted by Zoom, authorized by Judge.

-1:30pm docket - Annual reports need to be filed timely, if filing on the day of the hearing, file with the Clerk of the Circuit Court.
+1:30 p.m.
+Docket - Annual Reports need to be filed timely.
+If filing on the day of the hearing, reports are to be filed with the Clerk of the Circuit Court.

-Contested hearings beginning at 11am.
-When practical all hearings to be conducted by Zoom.
+Contested hearings beginning at 11:00 a.m.
+Such hearings to be conducted in person, unless otherwise ordered by the Court.